CNN axes John King show, shifts focus to election

-LOS ANGELES, June 13 (Reuters) - CNN said on Wednesday it was canceling John King’s daily TV show “John King, USA,” and shifting the veteran journalist to head up its 2012 presidential campaign coverage.
+LOS ANGELES (Reuters) - CNN said on Wednesday it was canceling John King’s daily TV show “John King, USA,” and shifting the veteran journalist to head up its 2012 presidential campaign coverage.

 King’s show will end on June 29, and Wolf Blitzer’s “The Situation Room” will be extended to three hours to replace King’s time slot at 6 p.m.
 EDT, CNN said.